dginev/CorTeX/INSTALL.md

      grant all privileges on database cortex to cortex;
  ```

  This should evolve as we get nearer to production deploys...
+Also, for now postgresql is expected on the default 5432 port.

  One of the problems that is experienced with arXiv, is that as we enter the tens-of-millions of rows for log messages, performance degrades very rapidly.
 One good solution to avoid that is to use a small threshold for VACUUM ANALYZE, given that the inserts are generally quick at the moment. [source of this trick](https://lob.com/blog/supercharge-your-postgresql-performance/)
  ```